Bai426/Damage-Detection-with-COCO-data-and-Mask-R-CNN/README.md

 a.
 Configuration files for training spalling and cracking detection are in this path: /mmdetection/configs/cracking_spalling/ .

 b.
-Datasets are available here: https://github.com/Bai426/StructureCrackDataset.
+Datasets (StructureCrackDataset) are available here: https://github.com/Bai426/StructureCrackDataset.

 c.
 Modified ./tools/train.py with the paths of configuration file, images, and annotation for training.
 The hyperparameters should be fine tuned here.